 Risk and Loss Prevention for the Oil and Gas Industry

 An oil and gas project has a life of its own.
+It’s an offshore project we are talking about here.
 It starts with concept selection.
-What is concept selection?
 Concept selection is the start where you weigh your options then proceed with your design.
-Your options could be many, it could be wellheads simply connecting to a Central Processing Platform (CPP) and then an export out.
+Your options could be many, it could be wellheads simply connecting to a Central Processing Platform (CPP) with an export pipeline.
 It could be wellheads connecting to a riser platform then an FPSO.
 It could be multiple wellheads connecting to an onshore facility.
 It could risers from wellhead, CPP and bridge linked LQ and an export all the way onshore.
-You get the idea right… Now it’s best to catch hazards and manage them out during this stage.
-The only problem is how and what does inherent safer design and coffee hazard mean in all of it.
+You get the idea right…the vast permutations on concept selection is endless and so is the realisation of intolerable risk careless.
+Now it’s best to catch hazards and manage them out during this stage.
+Why not right, its much cheaper to do at this at an early stage then to struggle at the detail design stage with mitigation measures.
+Some typical guidewords or more like ideas are below.

 Jet Fire Radiation Models | What’s Going on in the Software’s Around You | Radiation Models for PHAST, FlareSim and Comparison and Why You Probably Should not be Using PHAST for Flare Radiation Calculations.

-Chamberlain models vs what is used in Flaresim and why its advices not to use PHAST for Flare calculations
+Chamberlain models vs what is used in Flaresim and why its adviced not to use PHAST for Flare calculations

 Offshore Quantitative Risk Assessment| QRA Process and Non Hydrocarbon Hazard Analysis (NHHA) | Analyzing Individual Risk Per Annum (IRPA) and PLL (Potential Loss of Life) for an Offshore Installation